-- checks on what standards are applied and whether these standards are complied with; - check on representativeness of measurements; - completeness of hourly data and of substitution data for incomplete hours; - checks on the calculations and underlying measurements if the flow rate is calculated; - checks on the calibration and maintenance documentation for flow and concentration measurements; - checks on whether the correct substitute value has been used if there have been missing data (see section 5); - checks on whether the CA has been notified in the case of any part of the CEMS being out of operation for more than five consecutive days.
+- checks on what standards are applied and whether these standards are complied with; - check on representativeness of measurements; - completeness of hourly data and of substitution data for incomplete hours;

+- checks on the calculations and underlying measurements if the flow rate is calculated; - checks on the calibration and maintenance documentation for flow and concentration measurements; - checks on whether the correct substitute value has been used if there have been missing data (see section 5); - checks on whether the CA has been notified in the case of any part of the CEMS being out of operation for more than five consecutive days.

-6.5 Transfer of CO2 and CCS
+6.5 Transfer of CO2, N2O and CCS

-Section 2.4 explains the requirements for transferred/inherent CO_2 and CCS, including the CEMS rules.
-Article 17(3) of the AVR contains specific requirements on what a verifier should check in these cases.
+Section 2.4 explains the requirements for transferred/inherent CO_2 , N_2O and CCS, including the CEMS rules.
+When the transferred CO_2 is used to produce PCC, the normal checks on the application of calculation based methodologies are carried out by the verifier.
+This involves checks on whether the correct methodology has been applied as well as plausibility checks and other checks on data.
+Article 17(3) of the AVR contains specific requirements on what a verifier should check when continuous measurement is applied in the case of transfer of CO_2 and N_2O .